hillfung/rg-matrix/README.md

 - 4x tab-delmited text files; N rows by (N+1) columns:
   - rg.tab:  symmetric matrix of genetic correlations
   - rg_se.tab:  symmetric matrix of SE's for the genetic correlations
+  - rg_p.tab: symmetric matrix of P-values for the genetic correlations
   - cti.tab: symmetric matrix of cross-trait-intercepts
   - cti_se.tab: symmetric matrix of SE's for the cross-trait-intercepts
 - 1x tab-delimited text file containing all estimated values reported by LDSC; (N+1) rows (including header) by 12 columns